 12. What kind of support comes with the solution?

 Once your CRM has been implemented, you may run into software errors or other unexpected problems.
-Certain vendors offer 24/7 support, while others offer online resources.
+Certain vendors offer 24/7 support, while others provide online resources.
 You will also want to note how often the CRM is updated and maintained by the vendor.

 13. Are there data storage limits?